Beltus/blog/_drafts/2020-04-23-deep-learning-coursera.md

 Split your training data into Train/Dev/Test sets.
 In modern day deep learning, we use more samples for training and very small proportion is set for Dev and Test sets.
 For examples if we have a dataset of 1.000.000 datapoints, we can set 98% for training, 1% for Dev and 1% for Test set.
 This is because deep learning model have so much hunger for data.

 In computer vision task, we can use human level error as a proxy for Bayes optimal error.

+The Baye's optimal error is the best possible theoretical error that a model can ever attain but can't surpass

+Human error percentage gives you an idea of how much you can improve your model performance.
+So, for example, if humans get a 1% error and your model get 8% training error, then there is room for improvement of your model.
+In contrary, if human level error was 7.5% and your model percentage was 8% then your model is actually doing pretty well.
+Based on these analysis you can then focus on using either bias tactics or variance tactics to mitigate and improve the performance of the model.

+Human level error gives us a proxy or aproximate of what Baye's optimal error can be.
+The difference between the human level error and training error is called the measure of avoidable bias The difference between train and dev error gives you an idea of variance.

+The main thing to note here, is that, in the previous course, we usually compare training error to 0% but here, we are comparing it to human level performance that can be zero or non-zero.
+Remember human error performance can be surpassed and it is just a rough estimate of Baye's optimal error

+## How to Improve Model Performance
+There are 2 fundamental assumptions to consider whenever you buid a supervised learning model
+1. That it fits the training set pretty well i.e achieves low avoidable bias
+2. That the training performance generalizes well on the dev and test set.

+In order to reduce Avoidable bias i.e error between human level error and training error do the following:
+1. Train a bigger network
+2. Train better/ longer optimization algorithms by maybe applying momentum, RMSPRob or AdamProb

+In order to reduce Variance i.e the error between training and dev set, try the following:
+1. Use more data for training
+2. Applying regularization techniques e.g L2, Drop out, Data augmentation
+3. Search for a better NN architecture / hyperparameters better suited for the problem